 As synthetic opioids like fentanyl became more common in the Missouri drug supply, Missouri’s overdose death rate spiked sharply from 2016-2021.

 However, in 2022, Missouri’s death rate began to stabilize.
 Then, in 2023, Missouri saw a substantial decrease in overdose deaths (12% compared to a national decrease of 3%).
-Early data from 2024 show an even sharper decrease than the one in 2023.
+And finally in 2024, Missouri saw an even sharper decline of 26%.

 There are many factors that affect a state’s overdose death rate.
 Missouri is currently implementing two public health strategies to drive down the overdose death rate:

-Naloxone distribution - with an emphasis in getting naloxone directly into the hands of the people most likely to witness/respond to an overdose
+1. Naloxone distribution - with an emphasis in getting naloxone (Narcan) directly into the hands of the people most likely to witness/respond to an overdose

 Click here for more information about Missouri Overdose and Drug-involved Mortality